ai-cfia/report-automation/README.md

 1. When you finish writing your report click on the `Generate Report` button and it will generate a markdown report for you based on the `REPORT_TEMPLATE.md`.
    The report will be saved under `reports` folder.

+### Specificity

+- If your project doesn't have **Milestone**, just leave the field empty, and the report won't generate a section for **Milestone**.
+- The `reports` folder is not push on the GitHub repository, but will be created the first time you use the script.

 ## Contribution :pencil2: